anoma/nspec/docs/system_architecture/state/resource_machine/data_structures/resource/computable_components/introduction.md

   boost: 2
 ---

-# Introduction
+# Computable components

-Resource computable components are the components that are derivable from the resource components, other computed components, and possibly some secret data by applying a function from class $H$.
+Resource computable components are the components that are not a resource component but can be derived from the resource components, other computable components, and possibly some extra data.

+Resources have four computable components:

+- `r.commitment()`
+- `r.nullifier(nullifierKey)`
+- `r.kind()`
+- `r.delta()`